-Each shareholder controlling 10 per cent or more of the ordinary shares of the Company and loan notes of BVL is entitled to appoint one director to the Boards of the Company, BVL and BHL.
-Each shareholder controlling 20% or more of the ordinary shares of the Company and loan notes of BVL is entitled to appoint an additional director to the Boards of the Company, BVL and BHL.
+Each shareholder controlling 10 per cent or more of the ordinary shares of BEL and loan notes of BVL is entitled to appoint one director to the Boards of BEL, BVL and the Company.
+Each shareholder controlling 20% or more of the ordinary shares of BEL and loan notes of BVL is entitled to appoint an additional director to the Boards of BEL, BVL and the Company.
 The board of the Company is committed to best practice in corporate governance.